Casio fx-991MS Tips and Tricks

 4. Read the value of the evaluated expression.

-This is a tremendous aid when applying the rational root theorem to factor or solve polynomials.
+For example, this makes it much easier to use the rational root theorem to factor or solve polynomials.

 Random number generation

-The Ran# variable (SHIFT .) gives a uniformly distributed random number in the range [0, 1) with a step size of 0.001.
+The pseudo-variable Ran# (SHIFT .) gives a uniformly distributed random number in the range [0, 1) with a step size of 0.001.
 It takes on a random value for each instance in a formula and for each evaluation of a formula. (e.g. Ran#+Ran# has a different distribution than 2Ran#.)

-For a finer step size, use Ran#+0.001Ran# (step size 1×10−6) or Ran#+0.001Ran#+0.000001Ran# (step size 1×10−9).
+To get a finer step size, use Ran#+0.001Ran# (step size 10−6) or Ran#+0.001Ran#+0.000001Ran# (step size 10−9).

-Degree-minute-second calculations
+Degree-minute-second conversion

 Numerical differentiation